Devaki: Marriage

-During the nuptials of Vasudeva and Devaki following the former's wedding with his bride's six older sisters, Vishnu picked a lock of hair from his mount Shesha as well as his own, proclaiming that they would take be born as Devaki's seventh and eighth children, respectively.
+During the nuptials of Vasudeva and Devaki following the former's wedding with his bride's six older sisters, Vishnu picked a lock of hair from his mount Shesha as well as his own, proclaiming that they would be born as Devaki's seventh and eighth children, respectively.
 After the marriage ceremony, Kamsa volunteered to escort the newly-weds to Mathura and drove their chariot.
 A celestial voice, an akashvani, prophesied that the eighth child of Devaki would become Kamsa's death, and deliver the land from his wickedness.
 Angered, Kamsa rose to kill Devaki, but was stopped by Vasudeva, who promised to give each child to Kamsa, whom he would subsequently kill.